 This sort of hybrid model between brand and agency is becoming increasingly popular, with 30% of respondents stating that they had chosen this model in the latest Bannerflow in-housing report.

 7. Last but not least… Reduced costs

-When in-house marketing really kicked off as a trend, it was all about finding a way of managing the murky agency relationships, and clawing back funds from dubious kickbacks.
+When in-house marketing really kicked off as a trend, it was all about finding a way of managing the murky agency relationships and clawing back funds from dubious kickbacks.
 Now, it has become much more than that.
-By taking ownership of branding, overall spend, and in-housing talent – in-house brands are starting to see a clear ROI.
+By taking ownership of branding, overall spending, and in-housing talent – in-house brands are starting to see a clear ROI.

 For CMO of Getty Images, Gene Foca, cost-saving wasn’t the ultimate aim, but a happy result of in-housing capabilities, ‘We were able to do those things and eliminate external spend, organically.
 It wasn’t a specific goal, though we found we could manage our needs in a more cost-effective manner with strong results.’

 And for Simon Buglione, Managing director of Brand and Creative at Sky, they’re… ‘working more effectively than ever before and at a lower overall cost to the business.’